undergroundwires/CEH-in-bullet-points/chapters/01-introduction/penetration-testing.md

   - discover vulnerabilities (and document)
   - evaluate the security
 - Detailed analysis of weaknesses in design, technical flaws, and vulnerabilities in organizations information security.
-- E.g. • [phishing](./../10-social-engineering/social-engineering-types.md#phishing) • [testing authentication](./../13-web-applications/hacking-web-applications.md#authentication-attacks) using [dictionaries](./../06-system-hacking/cracking-passwords-overview.md#dictionary-attack) • test if router is using an [obselete OS](./security-threats-and-attacks.md#operating-system-attacks)
+- E.g. • [phishing](./../10-social-engineering/social-engineering-types.md#phishing) • [testing authentication](./../13-web-applications/hacking-web-applications.md#authentication-attacks) using [dictionaries](./../06-system-hacking/cracking-passwords-overview.md#dictionary-attack) • test if router is using an [obsolete OS](./security-threats-and-attacks.md#operating-system-attacks)

 ## Purpose